 Social media presents a great opportunity for schools to actively engage with parents via easily digestible updates posted in real-time.

 When used alongside more traditional methods of parent communication, social media can both strengthen and enhance a school’s communication strategy.
-In fact, parents might even prefer to stay up to date via these online channels, so schools could be missing a trick if they’re not using social media to keep in touch with their parents.
+Parents might even prefer to stay up to date via these online channels, so schools could be missing a trick if they’re not using social media to keep in touch with their parents.

 A school can also use social media to enhance its reputation.
 They might choose to promote the positive outcomes of any recent initiatives, strategies or reports.
 This would enable parents and the wider public to share in the success of the school and stay up to speed with any new developments.

-Not all parents will be active on social media, so it’s important for schools to adopt additional methods of communication.
+Not all parents will be active on social media, so schools should adopt additional methods of communication.
 For example, schools can also use parent apps, newsletters, parents’ evenings and meetings to maintain parental engagement.